13 Team Chat Apps to Drive Your Business

 Free personal chat applications lack control over the platform.
 Employees can mix private and work communication, leading to distractions, time-wasting, and even security risks.

 Business chat apps provide enhanced management and authority.
 Admins can group users as they see fit, control who can chat with whom, and regulate features on a user basis, ensuring a secure and productive work environment.
 Users must receive authorization to join the network.

 While there are many ways to improve your efficiency at work, good office communication software can streamline your entire workflow.
-Centralizing company communication and collaboration eliminates unproductive multitasking, such as switching back and forth between apps and platforms.
-Mobile apps, meanwhile, enable teamwork whether you’re working from home, the field, or somewhere in between.
+Centralizing company communication and collaboration eliminates unproductive multitasking while mobile apps enable teamwork regardless of whether you’re working from home, the field, or somewhere in between.

 Strengthen Team Camaraderie

 When employees have friends at work, their job is more enjoyable.
 Of course, electronic communication can’t replicate in-person interaction, but the consistency and ease of interoffice chat can strengthen relationships around the workplace, especially for remote teams.

 Group chatting is one of the best ways to share team victories, birthday or anniversary wishes, or morale-boosting GIFs and memes.
 Over video chats, on the other hand, you could share a coffee break or carry out a fun remote team-building activity.